kranzky/insoluble/folly.md

 As they talked, Lloyd found comfort when Julie's friend nodded and laughed loudly.

 "Thank you," Jenny said as the evening wore on, the administration of the gathering continuing smoothly.
 Lloyd found himself collecting more pieces of the puzzle, each interaction potentially holding a clue.
 He noticed Edith, a quiet woman who seemed to always be observing everyone else, much like himself.

-Lloyd couldn't help but be intrigued by Edith, wondering if she had managed to discover anything secretive in her observations.

-"Enjoying the gathering, Edith?"
-Lloyd casually inquired, hoping to glean some information from her.

-Edith responded with a smile, inviting Lloyd into a conversation that could potentially lead to valuable insights.

 ---